 The fact is, about one third of car collisions happen in traffic intersections.
 In most cases, these accidents involve multiple cars and parties.
 Furthermore, an intersection accident can trigger other accidents like those involving pedestrians, motorcycles, and semi-trucks.
 But what makes intersections so dangerous?

-Because road intersections can be complicated, involving motorists and sometimes pedestrians, all changing directions and speeds, accidents are likely to occur.
-And unfortunately, when they do, it can be chaotic and sometimes deadly.
-According to the Insurance Institute for Highway Safety, the top reasons traditional intersects can be dangerous are: failure to yield (running a red light or stop sign) and failure to see oncoming or conflicting traffic (obstructed vision).
+Intersections can be complicated, involving motorists and sometimes pedestrians, all changing directions and speeds.
+Therefore, accidents are likely to occur.
+And unfortunately when they do, it can be chaotic and sometimes deadly.
+According to the Insurance Institute for Highway Safety (IIHS), the top reasons traditional intersects can be dangerous are: failure to yield (running a red light or stop sign) and failure to see oncoming or conflicting traffic (obstructed vision).

 A Hopeful Solution

 Roundabouts are becoming increasingly common across the U.S. as states and municipalities seek new ways to increase traffic flow while reducing accidents and vehicle emissions.
 Roundabouts, which are smaller than traditional traffic circles, accomplish all three goals.
 According to the U.S. Department of Transportation, roundabouts have been proven to be the safest type of circle intersection.